Dre Campbell Farm

 9. Cover Crops

-With this method, you will grow plants that are toxic to root-knot nematodes.
-You’ll then chop them down and till them back into the soil.
+With this method, you will grow plants that can help suppress root-knot nematodes.
+You’ll then chop them down and allow them to break down in the soil.

 Marigolds, sorghum-sudangrass, cowpea, and jointvetch are all effective for this purpose.